The 20 Best Amyotonia Congenita Doctors Near Me in Texas, US

 Offers Telehealth

-Jeffrey Elliott is a Neurologist in Dallas, Texas.
+Jeffrey Elliott is a Neurologist practicing medicine in Dallas, Texas.
 Dr. Elliott is rated as an Advanced provider by MediFind in the treatment of Amyotonia Congenita.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Myasthenia Gravis, and Spinal Muscular Atrophy Type 3.
+He is also highly rated in 56 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Myasthenia Gravis, and Spinal Muscular Atrophy Type 3.

 Experienced in Amyotonia Congenita